monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

  #.
 Install the membranes on the DO probes and confirm that all probes are operational.
  #.
 Provide clamps to mount DO probes on magnetic stirrers.
  #.
 Determine maximum airflow rate that is reasonable given small reactor volume.
+ #.
+Configure the TA workstation to be measuring the source air pressure and sharing it using this `ProCoDA method <https://github.com/monroews/EnvEngLabTextbook/raw/master/ProCoDA/methods/Gas_Transfer_TAbench_method_file.pcm>`_.
+ #.
+Verify that the source air pressure is close to 100 kPa.
+If it exceeds 120 kPa then ask the building manager to reduce the air pressure.

 .. _table_air_flow_rates: